philc/book-notes/50th law - 50 cent and robert greene.md

   people's maneuvers personally; you merely try to defend or advance yourself."
 * "Self detachment": every few weeks, engage in a ritual of self analysis.
 Detach and look at yourself from the third person (like the machine operator idea from Principles), to assess who you are and where you're headed.
-Look at your most recent actions as if they were the manuveurs of another person.
+Look at your most recent actions as if they were the maneuvers of another person.
 Are you impressed and threatened, or do you see exploitable weakness?
 Only use detachment this when analyzing, not in the moment, because that will erode your self-confidence.